• Skip to main content

 Preparation: Weigh on a food scale to get the exact measurement.
 Soften at room temperature for 30-40 mins before making you start baking.

-The secret to Soft and Fluffy Pandesal
+The Secret to Soft and Fluffy Pandesal

 A well-kneaded dough is another secret to making your pandesal soft and chewy.
 Kneading the dough not only combines the ingredients but also increases its elasticity and further develops its gluten.